What is a Dynamic Purchasing System (DPS)?

 - A Supplier who fails the exclusion or selection stage can re-apply later if circumstances have changed (for example if it had newly available skills or experience).

-- A Supplier may apply for as many categories for which it is suitable.
+- A Supplier may apply for as many Service Categories for which it is suitable.

 - Any Supplier who meets the selection criteria must be admitted to the DPS.